ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

 ## How can I tell if `ddev.site` name resolution is broken?

-Try `ping -c 1 xxx.ddev.site`.
-If it pings `127.0.0.1` and gets a response, then either `xxx.ddev.site` name resolution is working or you have added it to your hosts file.
+Try `ping -c 1 t.e.s.t.ddev.site`.
+If it doesn't ping `127.0.0.1`, it is broken.
+Please see the last question for help troubleshooting.

 ## What about using `additional_fqdns` in DDEV configuration?